 |Sea Zenith CIWS||Sea-Based/Short-Range Air Defense||Three systems deployed aboard each of the four Barbaros-class frigates (12 total)||Turkey|

-In June 2016 an Italian Eurosam SAMP/T long-range air-defense unit has arrived in southern Turkey’s Kahramamaras province as part of NATO measures to reinforce Turkey’s border defenses against a possible Syrian missile threat.
+In June 2016 an Italian Eurosam SAMP/T long-range air-defense unit has arrived in southern Turkey’s Kahramanmaras province as part of NATO measures to reinforce Turkey’s border defenses against a possible Syrian missile threat.

-However, in July 2017, Turkey turned away from NATO-made BMD systems, instead purchasing four Russian S-400 air and missile defense system.
-In December 2017, Turkey signed the contract with Russia for a single S-400 system with an option to purchase a second.
+However, in July 2017, Turkey turned away from NATO-made BMD systems, instead purchasing four Russian S-400 air and missile defense systems.
+In December 2017, Turkey signed a contract with Russia for a single S-400 system with the option to purchase a second.
 Turkey also made the down payment for the system, and both countries believe it will be deployed in Turkey by 2019.[vi]

 A few months later, President Erdogan met with French President Macron to discuss the future of the joint EUROSAM consortium.[viii]
 This meeting will discuss feasibility surveys and allocate the division of labor between parties.
 The feasibility survey is expected to be completed in 24 months once signed and then the next decisions will be made.[ix]
 Turkey signed an agreement in early 2018 for an 18-month long study to determine the needs and priorities for the potential joint production of an anti-ballistic missile system.
 The works are planned to be finalized at the end of 2019.

 In the meantime, Spain has extended the term of Spain’s Patriot air defense missiles deployed at Turkey’s Air Base until June 2018.[x]